Pet food subscription vs store formula

-The calculator uses a monthly cost comparison because monthly budgeting is the easiest way to judge whether a feeding plan fits your household spending.
-First, it calculates how many subscription meals arrive in a month.
-That is simply meals per delivery multiplied by deliveries per month.
-Then it calculates the monthly subscription cost by adding the food price and shipping charge for each delivery and multiplying that total by the number of deliveries.
-The store option is calculated by multiplying store cost per meal by the number of meals needed in the month.
+The calculator uses a monthly comparison because that is how most households think about pet feeding costs.
+First it calculates how many subscription meals arrive in a month by multiplying meals per delivery by deliveries per month.
+Then it builds the monthly subscription total by adding the food price and shipping charge for each box, and multiplying by the number of deliveries.
+The store option is the simpler one: store cost per meal multiplied by the number of meals your pet eats in the month.

-The most revealing number is often the subscription cost per meal.
-That figure shows whether the subscription is fundamentally efficient before you even compare it with your pet's total monthly appetite.
+The most revealing value is usually the subscription cost per meal.
+That number shows whether the delivery plan is efficient even before you compare it with total monthly appetite.
 In MathML, the subscription cost per meal can be written as:

 Formula: C_s = (D ร (P + F)) / (D ร M)